elliot-nelson/7tonshark/src/site/posts/simple-interactive-music-soundbox.md

   <p><i>(Music may take 3-4 seconds to start playing, please be patient.)</i></p>
 </blockquote>

-Nice... now every time that enemy appears on screen, the combat music is going to start out with that strong F# note.
+Nice... now every time an enemy appears on screen, the combat music is going to start out with that strong F# note.

 ## Going further

 This is where I ended my experiment, but there are other cool things you could do here.

 Right now, all of my tracks are playing all the time in the background.
 You don't _have_ to do it this way -- in theory we could have the wave track ready to play, but not started yet.
 Because tracks 1-5 are ambient, they don't have to line up pattern-to-pattern with Track 7 (the "wave") track -- we could get away with only lining up on note length.
-(You would still want to use the sequence calculationg we did above when starting Track 6, the combat track).
+(You would still want to use the sequence calculation we did above when starting Track 6, the combat track).

 This type of approach would work great for a game with enemy encounters -- think of Final Fantasy style combat.
 You could cut from a peaceful exploration song to a fight song, and as long as both are the same BPM and you calculate a note start time, you can do a dramatic instant cutover and it won't sound jarring.